pydio/pydio-doc-howto/3_macOS_install.md

 ### Database configuration

-In this section, we assume you have installed MySql server.
-Adapt the following steps to your current installation.
+In this section, we assume you have installed MySQL server.
+Adapt the following steps to your current setup.

 ```sh
 # Go to mysql mode